 How to Compost at Red Wiggler

 Access to our compost program is included in the CSA membership fee.
-All CSA members are encouraged to use our compost system.
-It's an easy process and is one of the simplest things you can do at home to reduce your impact on the environment.
-Instead of heading to a landfill or incinerator, your food waste decomposes to create fertilizer for plants- feeding next year’s crops and cutting back on the waste headed to landfills and incinerators.
+All CSA members are encouraged to take advantage of our compost program.
+It's an easy process, and one of the simplest things you can do to reduce your impact on the environment.
+Instead of heading to a landfill or incinerator, your food waste decomposes at the farm—reducing methane and creating rich fertilizer.

 We try our best to make composting as simple as possible.
 Here’s the deal: